Yet the motors caused many delays that the 60s, as

 engineers could not produce reliable machine that could be

 sold for less than $50.
-The problem lay the motor and
+Despite the exhortations the

 management, the process had been plagued with delays and disc